Best Business Savings Accounts

 4. Barclays — Long-established savings accounts for businesses who want options

-Barclays (review) has many options for corporate savings accounts, including those with either flexible or fixed periods.
+Barclays has many options for corporate savings accounts, including those with either flexible or fixed periods.
 Business Premium, Treasury Deposit, and Clients Premium are its respective accounts.

 Barclays' Business Premium and Clients Premium accounts are both easy access accounts.
 Both can be managed online, in branch or over the phone.
 The key difference is that the Clients Premium account is for businesses like lawyers and accountants looking to manage money on their clients' behalf.